Checkmk

 6.1.
 Kubernetes dashboards

-The CSE Checkmk Cloud Edition comes with six built-in dashboards for Kubernetes.
+CEE The Checkmk commercial editions are supplied with six built-in dashboards for Kubernetes.
 In order to make sense of these dashboards, it is necessary to have our Cluster Collector installed and configured.
 Specifically, these dashboards are called:

 • Kubernetes (Overview)